AnyLog-co/documentation/02- Training & Tutorials/Databases & Tables.md

               options, system databases, and the get local/global/table/columns/rows/distribution family of inspection commands, but never migrated forward).
 This page is the canonical version; both sql-setup.md files can be retired/redirected here.
-Querying the data itself (SELECT syntax, period/increments, run client ()) is deliberately out of scope — see Introduction to Querying Data (Training & Tutorials) and queries.md (Northbound Connectors) for that.
+Querying the data itself (SELECT syntax, period/increments, run client ()) is deliberately out of scope — see Query Data (Training & Tutorials) and queries.md (Northbound Connectors) for that.
+- 2026-07-14 | Fixed relative links (this file lives in 02- Training & Tutorials, one level deep, not two as originally assumed) and corrected the querying on-ramp's actual filename (Query Data.md, not "Introduction to Querying Data.md").
+Pulled the "Discover tables and columns" content (get virtual tables, get data nodes) forward from queries.md's own discovery section, since it's about what tables/nodes exist rather than about querying — added under Inspecting and monitoring, alongside the get columns command that was already here.
 -->

 # Databases & Tables